otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/10-key-events.md

         pressedKeys = new HashSet<Keys>();
     }

-    private void timer1_Tick(object sender, EventArgs e)
-    {
-        // Check if the W key is pressed to move the left paddle up if (pressedKeys.Contains(Keys.W))
-            // Call a method to move the left paddle up

-        // Check if the S key is pressed to move the left paddle down if (pressedKeys.Contains(Keys.S))
-            // Call a method to move the left paddle down

-        // Check if the Up Arrow key is pressed to move the right paddle up if (pressedKeys.Contains(Keys.Up))
-            // Call a method to move the right paddle up

-        // Check if the Down Arrow key is pressed to move the right paddle down if (pressedKeys.Contains(Keys.Down))
-            // Call a method to move the right paddle down }

     private void Form1_KeyDown(object sender, KeyEventArgs e)
     {
         pressedKeys.Add(e.KeyCode); // Add the pressed key to the set